SneWs/tail-tray/README.md

 - [X] Control your Tailscale connection from the tray
 - [X] Show IPs
 - [X] Show current connection status of your devices
+- [X] Overview of your network and network status
 - [X] Set and change your Tailscale exit node
 - [X] Proper multi account handling
 - [X] Tail drive support - Working with davfs2 support + additional help setting up davfs2 and mounting etc